 Washington’s Lottery suffered an awareness challenge; few citizens were aware that a portion of Lottery dollars paid into public education funding, as was the intent when the Lottery was created in 1982.
 With the best of intentions, the Lottery’s advertising agency created a clever billboard campaign which stated the Lottery’s $100 million contribution to public schools that year.
-This enraged many public education funding advocates, who felt the campaign, while factually accurate, lacked context because most citizens may not realize $100 million is a tiny fraction of the total needed to adequately fund public schools.
-The education stakeholders were hostile, to say the least, and the campaign ended.
+This enraged many public education funding advocates, who argued the campaign, while factually accurate, lacked important context because most citizens did not realize $100 million is a tiny fraction of the total needed to adequately fund public schools.
+The education stakeholders were angry, to say the least, and the campaign ended.
 But the Lottery and education stakeholders were still left with the same problem; how to tell the story so the public understood the big picture as well as how to have a relationship of trust.

-Working with Lottery Director Chris Liu and Marketing Director Michael Cousins, Jacque Coe developed and executed a sensitive outreach plan to engage angry education stakeholders with the Lottery in an active conversation about a Lottery education message that could work for everyone.
+Working with Lottery Director Chris Liu and Marketing Director Michael Cousins, Jacque Coe developed and executed a sensitive outreach plan to engage angry education stakeholders with the Lottery in an active conversation about future Lottery education messages that could work for everyone.
 If education stakeholders didn’t like the Lottery message, then let’s talk about what the message should be.
 Stakeholders recognized the Lottery’s need to tell the public where Lottery dollars go.
-The Lottery recognized the stakeholder challenges of helping the public understand the complex realities of K-12 education finance.
+The Lottery recognized the stakeholder challenges of helping the public understand the complex realities of K-12 education finance and support public education.
 Jacque organized a series of collaborative work sessions to develop marketing themes and guidelines, guided by a carefully chosen and skilled facilitator, to avoid creating further challenges while telling the story in an accurate and meaningful way.